-This article was originally published on The Fresh Toast, and appears here with permission.
+This article by Mike Adams was originally published on The Fresh Toast, and appears here with permission.

 While most people can use marijuana without experiencing any issues whatsoever, fainting is a side effect that has been known to happen.
 Some medical experts say these blackout moments can occur since THC decreases blood pressure in the body.

 One second you’re at a party, laughing it up with friends like you’ve done a thousand times before when a joint makes its way into your hands.
 Nothing out of the ordinary here, except for the fact that by smoking with others, you are about to contract the germs of everyone else in the room, but that’s another story for another time.
 In this particular scenario, however, you take a hit off the joint, pass it to the left and continue to bask in the conversation going on around you.

 But then all of a sudden, things start to get weird.